 If a sewing machine could dance it would definitely be dancing the salsa.
 That’s because back stitching can be like salsa dancing.
 Take a couple steps forward then a couple steps back and then forward again!
 Back stitching does feel a bit like a dance when you first try it out especially if you’re uncoordinated like me.
-Your holding your fabric with one hand, trying to keep it lined up with your seam guide as you push on your foot pedal all while using your other hand to push your back stitch button!
+You're holding your fabric with one hand, trying to keep it lined up with your seam guide as you push on your foot pedal all while using your other hand to push your back stitch button!
 That’s a lot to do all at once!
 Let’s break it down step by step and make it easy.

 What is a back stitch?